DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

 Note: *insertRelationShip* is a method in DataPackage.R.
 The *record()* method should return the runId of the recorded run, and then the Run class should allow the user to get any DataPackages produced, etc.

+The *record()* method will archive input files instead of inserting them into the package created for a run.
+An input file might be read by many different runs and storing the same input file in a data package for each run is inefficient and may waste disk space.
+The Run Manager file archive should store an input file once, but allow it to be referred to by any number of runs.
+Each input file should be easily accessible by the Run Manager, for example when a run is published.

 The following diagram shows a single invocation of record() and how provenance would be captured for reading a CSV file:

 .. image:: ../use-cases/provenance/images/sequence-41.png